edpol/timeclock/README.md

  *    The file timeclock/include/connect_utilities.php is for the admin users that run the site.
  *    The 2 are seperate classes so you can have the admins users in another database if you wish.
  *
- *
+ *    Engine for table employee must be MyISAM if MySQL version is < 5.6 *
  *    ### Table 1 - employee
  *    This table contains all of the employee information